 Most project management apps either don’t offer time tracking or provide very limited functionality.
 To be as productive as possible, you’ll want an app that does both well.
 And while there are some integrations that will help, the best solution is one you might not expect: Chrome time trackers.

 They’re some of the best productivity extensions out there, and they can make a big difference in how you manage your projects.
 Let’s take a look.

 What doesn’t work: relying on project management apps

 Project management apps are great.
 We love ’em.
-But there are a few places where they fall short—like time tracking.
-Most project management apps offer you these (frankly rather disappointing) options:
+But there are a few places where they fall short.
+Most project management apps fall short by lacking in the following areas:

-- Don’t track time.
+- Time tracking.
 Some of the project management frontrunners like Trello and Basecamp don’t even offer time tracking.
 This forces you to use two apps when you could be using one.
 And like too many cooks in the kitchen, multiple apps can cause trouble.

 - Super basic tracking.
 Some apps, like Wrike, offer time tracking, but it’s only a timer.
 Just like a simple kitchen timer, you turn it on at the start of a task and off once complete.
 Which isn’t nearly as useful as it could be.

 - The honor system.
 Most time tracking methods rely on a person’s integrity.
 But, consciously or unconsciously, most people will record their time inaccurately.

 - Technology.
 Ah yes, some project management approaches rely on paper time sheets.
 Most people wait until the end of the day or even the week and scramble.
 You’ll try to recall what you did on Tuesday for three hours.
 Maybe you’ll piece together billable hours for multiple clients.
 But the estimates will always be off.

 Your best bet, then, is to use a project management app and a separate time tracking app.
 But that’s a pain; you need to switch back and forth all the time, and splitting up your time between different projects is up to you.
 It can be done, but there has to be an easier way.